-Our local rules require parties to file: "A clear, concise, complete and candid written statement of the reasons in support thereof, together with an adequate brief of the points and authorities upon which the moving party relies."3 Plaintiff's brief does not meet this standard.
+Our local rules require parties to file: "A clear, concise, complete and candid written statement of the reasons in support thereof, together with an adequate brief of the points and authorities upon which the moving party relies."4 Plaintiff's brief does not meet this standard.

-The court has discretion to allow amendments to pleadings to allow a discharge action to be stated when the initial complaint only states dischargeabity, and to vacate the discharge as a mistake in an appropriate case.
-But under the circumstances I will use my discretion to dismiss this adversary proceeding.4 While there may be the seeds of some type of § 727(b) claim lurking in the background, given plaintiff's inadequate, bare-bones representation of precisely what he is asking for in his complaint or in his response to the tentative order to dismiss, the court opts to dismiss this adversaery, instead.
+The court has discretion, if sufficient facts were plead, to allow amendments to a complaint to permit a discharge action (§ 727(a)) to be stated when the initial complaint only cited a statute regarding dischargeability (§ 523(a)), and also has discretion to vacate entry of the discharge as a mistake or premature in an appropriate case.
+But under the circumstances I will use my discretion to dismiss this adversary proceeding.5

+While there may be the seeds of some type of § 727(a) claim lurking in the background of plaintiff's pleadings, given plaintiff's inadequate, bare-bones representation of precisely what he is asking for in his complaint and in his response to the tentative order to dismiss, the court opts to dismiss this adversary, instead.

-The debtor should not be delayed in knowing that her discharge is final while plaintiff takes several nonchalant, unsuccessful stabs at adequately telling us what he has in mind.
-The bankruptcy rules state tight time limits for filing discharge and dischargeability complaints,5 and while a "relation back" approach is often used to finesse these time limits,6 plaintiff has not adequately shown that the court should allow it in this case.
+The debtor should not be delayed in knowing that her discharge is final while plaintiff takes several nonchalant, unsuccessful stabs at adequately telling us what he has in mind (i.e., in adequately pleading his case).
+The bankruptcy rules state tight time limits for filing discharge and